-The platform’s enhanced entitlement capability allows participating banks to control how much data the other firms can view and access.
+The final platform’s enhanced entitlement capability allows participating banks to control how much data the other firms can view and access.
 The process of sending large amounts of data in and out and mapping them together required security measures that must be rock solid and bullet-proof.
 “Each bank has their own level of security measures and InfoSec requirements that we had to meet,” adds Huang.
 “We had to jump through each bank’s information security hoops and AWS helped us to meet those needs.”

 Another challenge is that some of the OTC asset classes are quite complex and there are fewer standards.
 Therefore, creating common data models needed to be more involved.
-“We had to adapt our Analytics Platform to cope with the rules of FRTB,” says Francis Wenzel, TickSmith’s CEO.
+“We had to adapt our Analytics Solution to cope with the rules of FRTB,” says Francis Wenzel, TickSmith’s CEO.
 “And we had to do enhanced ETLs [extract, transform, load processes] on AWS Cloud for those asset classes.”

 The data pooling solution required TickSmith to break new ground in big data technology.
 First, in handling millions of OTC instruments from different sources and secondly, for producing collective, consolidated data for modelability.
 “In Canada, a lot of instruments are traded by local institutions- so they made the case that if you could pool that data together… you can use the modelability rules to create synthetic pricing from the orders of different participants,” says Wenzel, “for FRTB, the more data you have, the better your risk models are.”

 Thanks to the pooled data, each bank is able to detect continuity of observable prices for more securities or risk factors.
 This makes it easier for the banks to leverage their capital.
-Combined with the additional data monetization use case, CanDeal was able to offer a platform that would save and make the banks money; a complete win-win situation.
+Combined with the additional data monetization use case, CanDeal was able to offer a platform that would save and make the banks money– a complete win-win situation.